Last Updated on

 Most of the birds that backyard birdwatchers are putting out suet to feed can easily cling and eat upside down.
 Nuisance birds that try to dominate the feeder and eat all the suet typically have a harder time hanging on upside-down for very long.

-Using an upside-down suet feeder limits the amount of time the annoying birds spend on the suet and gives clinging birds like woodpeckers, wrens and nuthatches a chance to eat.
+While they won’t keep them off completely, using an upside-down suet feeder limits the amount of time the annoying birds spend on the suet and gives clinging birds like woodpeckers, wrens and nuthatches a chance to eat.
 In my opinion, these feeders are well worth it.
 (I have five!)
 Here is a post reviewing the Birds Choice Upside-down Suet Feeders I use in my yard.

 How to Tweak My Cage Suet Feeder?